Himalayan glacier disaster highlights climate change risks

 Chopra and other experts had been tasked by India’s Supreme Court to study the impact of receding glaciers on dams.
 They had warned that warming temperatures due to climate change was melting the Himalayan glaciers and facilitated avalanches and landslides, and that constructing dams in this fragile ecosystem was dangerous.

-“They were clearly warned, and yet they went ahead,” said Chopra.
+“They were clearly warned, and yet they went ahead,” said Chopra, director of the non-profit People’s Science Institute.

 Scientists had first suspected that a glacial lake had burst, but after examining satellite images now believe that a landslide and avalanche were the more likely cause of the disaster.
 What isn’t clear still is whether the landslide induced an avalanche of ice and debris, or whether falling ice resulted in the landslide, said Mohammad Farooq Azam, who studies glaciers at the Indian Institute of Technology at Indore.